 In addition to weekly class meetings, part of the coursework will consist of collaborating with a local community organization dedicated to the restoration of Manchester’s Victoria Baths.
 Service learning increases students’ understanding of the disciplines they are studying as well as gives them the opportunity to apply their classroom material in a societal context and gain understanding of those whose life experience differs from their own.
 The program will also visit sites of cultural and historical importance in Manchester and includes three day-trip excursions to surrounding cities such as York and Liverpool, among others.

 The Netherlands: "Comparative Cultural Sociology"

-A spring break study abroad experience worth 3 credit hours.
+This spring break study abroad experience is worth 3 credit hours.
 (GVLC students are eligible beginning their sophomore year).

 The Netherlands provides an ideal setting for studying a range of sociological issues and is an especially interesting source of comparison with the United States.
 While both countries confront a number of similar issues, they differ in many respects.
 Whereas the United States is a large, relatively market-oriented society with weak state intervention and a decentralized system of education, for example, the Netherlands is a smaller, more civic-minded society with stronger state intervention and a more centralized educational system.
 While the US holds a prominent position in the international arena, the Netherlands occupies a much less conspicuous place.

 Relative to other continental European countries, the Netherlands is open to foreign, including American and Anglophone, culture.
 As a result, the Netherlands will provide a welcoming setting in which students can study and practice the art of comparison.
 Topics will include globalization, immigration, education, sexuality, cultural heritage, music, and the arts.